 - Your story – Be positive.
 Nothing succeeds like success.
 There’s enough depressing news out there and your art is (hopefully) an escape from all that unpleasantness.
 So it’s important to celebrate all your successes no matter how small; every sale, exhibition, painting-in-progress is a cause for celebration.
 Don’t ever be tempted to say that you aren’t selling or you hate online galleries.
 Instead talk about your latest project.
 Explain WHY you make your art.
 How does it make you feel?

-- Have your own website – there are many different hosting platforms out there.
-There are some that specialise in hosting artists such as artweb, fasco and artmajeur.
+- Have your own website – don’t build your house on someone else’s land.
+There are many different hosting platforms out there.
+There are some that specialise in hosting artists such as artweb, fasco and artmajeur or the very popular wordpress.
 They will all charge an annual fee (update: Artmajeur’s free plan now allows unlimited artworks to the site).
 You need to make sure that your site has ecommerce facilities.
 That means it doesn’t just function as a gallery but also as a shop where collectors can buy work.

 - Start blogging – a great way to tell your story is to write a blog.
 I use WordPress but there are other blogging sites like blogger and many websites will have a blog page integrated into the site.
 Your blogs don’t have to be great long essays but the important thing is to blog regularly.
 Some bloggers blog once a day, others once a week.
 Don’t be an occasional blogger.
 There’s nothing more frustrating than a blogger who only blogs three times a year.
 You will lose followers if you are inconsistent.
 Keep focused.
 Blog about your art and inspiration or art in general.
 Why do you make your art?
 How does it make you feel?
 Don’t blog about the news, your family, what you had for tea, latest fashions unless it’s directly related to art, and what inspires you.
 Which brings me to…

 - Social Media – there are lots of outlets, Facebook, Instagram, Twitter, Tumblr, Youtube, etc. You don’t have to do them all (I dropped Tumblr, for example as it was a bridge too far) but make sure whichever platform you choose to be, do it well.
 To honest no one platform is necessarily better than the others for promoting your work, all of them will do something to help.
 Don’t post twenty times a day – it will seem like you are spamming people and they will unfollow you.
 Once or twice a day is enough, maybe three times on twitter.
+Hashtag your own name too #emmacownie so people can follow your work across the platform.
 The important thing to remember is that it’s called social media for a reason.
 You have to be sociable.
 If someone comments on your post it’s good manners to respond, with a “like” and a “thank you”.
 It’s important that you support other social media users and follow other artists, photographers of any supporters who like, comment on, and share your posts and return the favour.
 We all need encouragement.
 It’s important to encourage others.
 I have made many good friends out there in the online world.
 Again. like the blogging try not to mix business and personal stuff on your Art pages/sites – have a separate one for your own family stuff and stick to art-related things on your Art accounts.

 - Pinterest – It’s not just for recipes!
 It has 250 million users every month, with 25 million users in the US and about 80% are female.
 It’s not a social media platform but a search engine.
 It’s well worth joining to get your work seen and develop a following.
 It also a really good source of information about art marketing.
 I have learnt a lot about blogging, pinning, marketing, and websites from pins on Pinterest.
 If you want to see a selection, I have saved my Buying and Selling Art pins here.